dechamps/APO/README.md

 Administrators have restricted permissions: they can add, modify and remove registry values, but they cannot change the keys.

-This can prevent certain useful operations such as deleting or renaming the `FxProperties` key.
+This can prevent certain useful operations on the `FxProperties` key, such as deleting or renaming it, or even creating it in the first place (which is necessary in order to add sAPOs to an endpoint that never had any).

 Fixing the permissions from the command line is surprisingly hard for a number of silly technical reasons.
 Namely: there is no easy way to run commands under